CERTCC/CERT-Guide-to-CVD/docs/reference/policy_templates/other.md

   [Vulnerability Disclosure Toolkit](https://www.ncsc.gov.uk/information/vulnerability-disclosure-toolkit){:target="_blank"}

 - The [disclose.io](https://disclose.io/){:target="_blank"} [Policymaker](https://policymaker.disclose.io/policymaker/introduction){:target="_blank"} tool can help you create a policy that fits your organization's needs.

-- CERT/CC has a set of [Disclosure Policy Templates](https://github.com/CERTCC/vulnerability_disclosure_policy_templates){:target="_blank"}
-  derived from multiple sources.
-Our templates are a collection of statements that can be used to create a policy that fits your organization's needs.

 - [IETF RFC 2350](https://datatracker.ietf.org/doc/html/rfc2350){:target="_blank"} provides recommendations on how to publish information about your CSIRT and disclosure policy and procedures.